vvr-hub/ExamplePytestProject/readme.md

    - Start ZAP in daemon mode (headless)
    - Run the Pytest-based security scan
    - Upload the resulting report `zap_api_report.html` as a downloadable artifact
-   - Print a quick scan summary in the logs (showing the number of high/medium/low risk alerts)

 ### 📄 View the Report